 With an explosion of mobile devices, the industry is now looking at fresh opportunities that can arise from making these devices communicate.
 We do a status check to locate India's position in the M2M growth curve.
 By Heena Jhingan

-This is one basic example of machine to machine applications.
+This is one basic example of the machine to machine applications.
 Closer home, solutions have been tested to help Indian farmers turn on and off the tube wells in their farms using mobile phones.
 The ability of any device or machine to communicate via a wireless medium with another has opened up a wide array of possibilities.
-These includes things like performing diagnostics and repairs remotely, monitoring product (machines) status and usage in real time thereby significantly improving product performance, lowering service costs, reducing downtime and improving customer satisfaction.
+These include things like performing diagnostics and repairs remotely, monitoring product (machines) status, and usage in real-time thereby significantly improving product performance, lowering service costs, reducing downtime, and improving customer satisfaction.

 In India too, we are seeing an increased interest from the enterprises to at least learn about these solutions, if not invest in them at this stage.
 The vendors and application developers are making efforts to set the ecosystem right for Machine to Machine (M2M) applications.

-Basant Jena, Research Analyst, 6wresearch, explained that M2M modules could be categorized into short range, cellular M2M and satellite M2M modules.
-Short range M2M modules are used where communication is required over a short distance and the mode of communication in that case is mostly radio frequency.
-Cellular M2M modules enable communication over a long distance over GPRS, CDMA, 3G or 4G networks.
+Basant Jena, the Research Analyst, 6wresearch, explained that M2M modules could be categorized into short-range, cellular M2M, and satellite M2M modules.
+Short-range M2M modules are used where communication is required over a short distance and the mode of communication, in that case, is mostly radiofrequency.
+Cellular M2M modules enable communication over a long distance over GPRS, CDMA, 3G, or 4G networks.
 Satellite modules are applicable mainly in remote areas where cellular networks are inaccessible.

-Unlike European and North American market, the Indian M2M market is still in a nascent stage.
-Though, primarily contributed by short range M2M modules, the market is now evolving towards cellular M2M and satellite M2M.
+Unlike the European and North American markets, the Indian M2M market is still in a nascent stage.
+Though primarily contributed by short-range M2M modules, the market is now evolving towards cellular M2M and satellite M2M.
 As per 6Wresearch, the Indian M2M modules market is expected to generate $98.38 million by 2016, with a CAGR of 33.81% from 2011-2016, wherein cellular M2M modules are expected to grow with highest CAGR of 35.32% for the same period and expected to reach $41.54 million by 2016.

 Setting the stage

-Thejaswi Parmeswaran, Industry Analyst, ICT Practice, Frost & Sullivan, South Asia & Middle East pointed that the ecosystem for the M2M applications market in the country at present is fragmented.
-M2M equipment vendors, application developers, telecom service providers and system integrators lack cohesion, which is critical for the faster roll out of these applications in the country.
+Thejaswi Parameswaran, Industry Analyst, ICT Practice, Frost & Sullivan, South Asia & Middle East pointed out that the ecosystem for the M2M applications market in the country at present is fragmented.
+M2M equipment vendors, application developers, telecom service providers, and system integrators lack cohesion, which is critical for the faster rollout of these applications in the country.

 â€œThe sooner these stakeholders come together, the better it will be for the industry.
 The Internet of things is going to push the uptake of these applications in the Indian market, she said.